Troy-Will/alignment-web-build/coexistence/posture.md

 ## What “Posture” Means Here

 In this context, **posture** does not mean attitude, spirituality, or an invitation.
-It means **risk posture**: observable conduct + governance capacity that changes how dangerous a community appears under risk-minimizing models.
+It means **risk posture**: observable conduct + governance capacity that changes how dangerous a community appears under risk-minimizing models (where intervention pressure rises as perceived risk rises).

 This page is written in third person to avoid glamour:
 - no “adopt me”